btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 * **Claude, ChatGPT, etc.** — Each has strengths in different areas

 **Pro tip:** If your website looks too generic or plain, try asking Gemini to redesign the HTML and then paste it back into your project.

+**A note on AI costs (for your future reference):**

+In this workshop, we use free tools.
+But as you explore vibe coding further, you'll encounter paid options:

+* More powerful AI models (like Claude Opus or GPT-4) cost more "credits" or "tokens" per use
+* Simpler tasks don't need the most powerful models — you can save credits by using lighter models for basic work
+* Tools like Cursor ($20/month) give you access to multiple models and more advanced features

+For today, everything is free!
+But understanding that "different models = different costs" will help you make smart choices later.

 ---